boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., "config true", which is the default).
-All writable data nodes are likely to be reasonably sensitive or vulnerable in some network environments.
+All writable data nodes are likely to be sensitive or vulnerable in some network environments.
 Write operations (e.g., edit-config) and delete operations to these data nodes without proper protection or authentication can have a negative